The traditional way to use Remote CLI is as a command line script running on your machine.

 Remote CLI requires a command line version of PHP (a.k.a.
 PHP-CLI) to be installed on your machine.
-In the command line above, please substitute php with the full path to your PHP CLI executable file.
+In the command line below, please substitute php with the full path to your PHP CLI executable file.
 On most Linux and Mac OS X systems, you don't need to specify a path, just php will do as the executable file is already in the path.
 On Windows, however, you most likely need to specify a full path.

 The PHP project provides an installer of PHP for

 Windows which can install PHP for you and place the php.exe

 binary in your path.
 For sanity's sake, we recommend you to install

 Remote CLI requires PHP 5.5 with the optional "phar" extension installed and activated.
 This is the default setup of PHP in most cases.

 After downloading remote.phar (the Remote CLI executable PHP archive) from our site you can use Remote CLI from the command line of your operating system with a command like this: